 Bletchley Industries is a holding company founded by James Dacombe.
-We build companies in industries that we believe will define the coming decades—and over time, we will invest in and acquire them too.
+We build companies in industries that we believe will define the coming decades, and over time, we will invest in and acquire complementary businesses.
 We focus particularly on energy, manufacturing, AI infrastructure, healthcare, and biotechnology.
-Inspired by the architecture of Berkshire Hathaway, we are structured as a holding company and intend to hold our businesses indefinitely.
+We are structured as a holding company and intend to hold our businesses indefinitely.

 Our mission is to build a world of abundance.
 By this we mean something specific and practical: cheaper and more plentiful energy, more widely accessible healthcare, and computing power sufficient to make intelligence broadly available rather than concentrated in the hands of a few.